 \begin{proof}

 \begin{enumerate}

-\item Suppose $(1,0)$ can occur before $(2,0)$, then after $(1,0)$, i.e. the last fire of the root, node 1 contains at least 1 chip, and will receive at least 1 more chip from $(2,0)$, the last fire of its left child, so it will have at least 2 chips at the end, which is a contradiction since we know at the end every node contains exactly 1 chip.
+\item Suppose $(1,0)$ can occur before $(2,0)$, then, after $(1,0)$, node 1 contains at least 1 chip.
+Also, it will receive at least 1 more chip from $(2,0)$, so it will have at least 2 chips at the end.
+This is a contradiction since we know at the end every node contains exactly 1 chip.
 Thus, $(1,0)<(2,0)$, and similarly, $(1,0)<(3,0)$.
 Also, $(1,0)$ must occur when node $1$ has $3$ chips since otherwise node $1$ will have more than 1 chip at the end.